etinaude/Simple-Recovery/README.md

 A simple password recovery tool written in C# that recovers passwords from various sources

 ## How does it work?
-When a session is launched vulnerabilities in the security of the storage of specific passwords are exploited and thus the passwords are availible to be recovered in clear text.
+When a session is launched vulnerabilities in the security of the storage of specific passwords are exploited and thus the passwords are recovered in clear text.
 It then saves these passwords to text files to the path specified in App.Config.
 The default path is C:\Data.

 ## Supported sources
 * Google Chrome saved passwords